 The History of YHJS

-The Yorkshire and Humberside Japanese School was established in 1991 with the support of Leeds Metropolitan University, Leeds City Hall, Yorkshire Forward, the Japanese Government and the Foundation for Overseas Children’s Education.
-When the school first opened, there were just seven students.
-Now, we have over 50 students, and more than 1,000 children have studied Japanese with us.
+The Yorkshire and Humberside Japanese School was established in 1991 with the support of Leeds Metropolitan University, Leeds City Council, Yorkshire Forward, the Japanese government, and Japan Overseas Educational Services.
+Although the school began with only seven students at its opening, it has now grown to have over 50 students with more than 1,000 students having graduated.

 Primary – Age 6 to 11